Reymann Brewing Company

 History

-Anton Reymann was born in Gaubickelheim, Germany in 1837, and immigrated to Wheeling, West Virginia in 1853 with his father, George Reymann, who was a school teacher.
-1 5 George, along with Peter Paul Beck, formed the Franklin Brewing Company, 3 the first brewery in Wheeling, in 1849.
+Anton Reymann was born in Gaubickelheim, Germany, in 1837 and immigrated to Wheeling, West Virginia, in 1853 with his father, George Reymann, who was a schoolteacher.
+1 5 George and Peter Paul Beck formed the Franklin Brewing Company, 3 the first brewery in Wheeling, in 1849.
 1 4 Anton enrolled in the local school district until it closed because of a smallpox outbreak.
 He then began working as an apprentice for the company his father co-founded for four years.
 The brewery blossomed in size and eventually relocated to 15th Street between Market and Main.
 3

 George Reymann later retired from the brewery, 5 and in 1863, Beck quit because of health complications.
 Anton was then named manager of the brewery.
 3